Big Lab Field Trips

 Does the Big Lab include access to the California Science Center?
 View Details

 Yes, admission to the Science Center is included in the Big Lab fee.
-Group admission requires a reserved entry time, which will be added during the reservation process.
 Additional reservations will be required for any group interested in IMAX and/or special exhibits.

 Is there anything important to know about the Big Lab?
 View Details